EMIR and UKMIR Reconciliation and Delegated Reporting Solution

 PegCap is set apart from other providers of EMIR services in 2 ways:

 - PegCap is a FCA-regulated entity and has systems and controls consistent with its regulated status.
-PegCap’s Compliance team have a a legal and regulatory background including a secondment to the FSA and have a duty to keep informed on regulatory requirements; and
+PegCap’s Compliance team have a a legal and regulatory background and have a duty to keep informed on regulatory requirements; and

 - PegCap’s market and operational team have long and broad experience across the fixed income and capital markets including trading, portfolio management and operations.